-The five regions these lights will be installed at are Cape May, NJ (Initial Prototype Installation), Central Upstate New York, Pacific Northwest (Washington State), Central/Southern Arizona, and Central Oklahoma.
-A single GA airport in each region will be selected based off a of Site Survey process which would inquire the GA airports willingness to support the project, physical layout of available space to support equipment, clearance of proposed test site from runways and taxiway obstacle free areas, available Electrical power and internet network connection, and Security for installed equipment.
+The airports are selected based on a Site Survey process that determines the GA airports’ willingness to support the project, the physical layout of available space to support equipment, clearance of proposed test site from runways and taxiway obstacle free areas, available electrical power and internet network connectivity, and security for installed equipment.

-At each GA airport, a total of 46 Airfield components will be installed including L-861 Runway Edge/Threshold Lights, L-861T Taxiway Edge Lights, L-810 Obstruction Lights, Elevated, Runway Guard Lights, Wind Cones, and Airfield Guidance Signs.
-All of the solar lights are controlled by a Pilot Radio and are subjected to 15 to 20 activations a night at varying lighting intensities to simulate regular use by pilots at night.
+At each GA airport, a test array of various airfield components will be installed including L-861 Runway Edge/Threshold Lights, L-861T Taxiway Edge Lights, L-810 Obstruction Lights, Elevated, Runway Guard Lights, Wind Cones, and Airfield Guidance Signs.
+All of the solar lights are controlled by a Pilot Radio system and are subjected to 10 to 40 automated activations per night at varying lighting intensities to simulate regular use by pilots at night.

 - Suitability and reliability of solar powered lighting systems

 - Compliance with safety, photometric, and design standards